 The role of the anaesthetist on the delivery unit encompasses that of a peripartum physician and has expanded markedly in recent years.
 Approximately 60% of women require anaesthetic intervention around the time of delivery of their baby.
 It is currently difficult to quantify other areas of care provided by anaesthetists on delivery suites.
-Approximately one in three women delivers by caesarean birth; in addition, anaesthetic care is required for operative/assisted deliveries and other procedures during pregnancy or the peripartum period.
+Some evidence suggests that there has been a recent increase in the requirement for labour induction ; in addition, anaesthetic care is required for operative/assisted deliveries and other procedures during pregnancy or the peripartum period.
 Anaesthetists are also involved in planning the care of high-risk women during the antenatal period.